Euphemia de Walliers

-Euphemia de Walliers (1100s – 26 April 1257) was a Benedictine nun of Flemish descent who became the abbess of Wherwell Abbey.
+Euphemia de Walliers (1100s – 26 April 1257), also known as Euphemia of Wherwell, was a Benedictine nun of Flemish descent who became the abbess of Wherwell Abbey.
 She is known for building and rebuilding at the abbey whilst the number of nuns rose by 40 to 80 during her management.

-Life
+Background

 Her mother was Margaret de Walliers and her father is considered to be Theodore de Walliers although her birthplace and birthday are unknown.
 In 1212 she was a nun at Wherwell Abbey when her aunt, Matilda de Bailleul, died.
+Matilda is regarded to have been Euphemia's maternal aunt, with Euphemia being named after Matilda's mother, Euphemia of St. Omer.
 Her aunt had been the abbess and de Walliers was elected as her replacement.
 She became head of an abbey with four prebends with forty nuns and she was also given a psalter which had belonged to her predecessor.
+She served as the abbess from 1213 to her death in 1257.
 The Saint Bertin psalter is still extant and Euphemia was the second abbess to add annotation and details to it.
 This is why the name of her mother is known and her father's name can be implied.